dcoldeira/dcoldeira.github.io/content/LaTexDemo.md

   Hello World!
 \end{document}
 ```
 This is then transferred to MikTeX or TeX Live (TeX typesetting systems) to produce an output file like .PDf or .DVI.

-A basic paper template will look something like this:
+A very basic paper template will look something like this:

 ```LaTex
 \documentclass{article}